chihacknight/chihacknight.org/_posts/blog/2018-11-09-incorporating-as-a-non-profit.md

 Overall, though, all decision-making authority rested with one person - me.
 In late 2017, participants in the Leadership Council felt that we needed to move from our ad-hoc working groups and ‘benevolent dictator for life’ style to a more formalized structure that would enable democratic decision-making and increase the diversity of our leadership.

+I agree with them.
+I've been running Chi Hack Night for almost seven years.
+It has grown beyond me.
+In order for Chi Hack Night to grow and sustain itself, I need to give up some of my power and distribute it to others.
+By spreading this power around, Chi Hack Night will become stronger and better equipped to inspire and promote civic engagement and technology.

+### Who is behind this change?

 Over the course of 2018, a group of 20 Chi Hack Night leaders met to establish our mission, vision, values and governance structure, which has now culminated in forming an independently run non-profit organization.

 <p class="text-center"><img src="/images/blog/2018-11-09-non-profit/leadership-retreat-2.jpg" alt="Steve Ediger, leading our initial leadership retreat on March 17, 2018" class="img-thumbnail" /><br />